A PHP Developer in The JavaScript World

 $ bower install angular-mocks --save

-Jasmine is a testing framework using a headless browser PhantomJS (reference) which can be run in console.
+Jasmine is a testing framework using a headless browser phantomjs (reference) which can be run in console.
 The code coverage tool Istanbul can be integrated with Jasmine.
-There is also Mocha (reference).
+There is also mocha (reference).

-It's also possible to use a test runner Karma (reference) with Jasmine if the tests are required to be run in real browsers (karma-cli, karma, karma-jasmine, karma-chrome-launcher, grunt-karma).
+It's also possible to use a test runner karma (reference) with Jasmine if the tests are required to be run in real browsers (karma-cli, karma, karma-jasmine, karma-chrome-launcher, grunt-karma).
 However we are happy with PhantomJS which uses the same JS interpreter (WebKit) as Chrome (not exactly true) and Safari.

 $ vim spec/unit/client/controllers.js